 Fortunately, there are a number of strategies designed to protect your assets (or those of your loved ones), while preserving your independence and the level of care you need.

-In this FREE planning guide by attorney Heather Chubb, seniors and their loved ones will discover:
+In this FREE Ebook, seniors and their loved ones will discover:

 - The differences between Medicare and Medi-Cal, and why your current coverage will likely pay NOTHING toward your long-term care expenses.

 - Which assets you can keep, and what must go, when applying for Medi-Cal.

 - Government-approved strategies to qualify for Medi-Cal assistance, without having to “spend down” your assets or sell everything you own.